Skip to content

 buf = BytesIO(your_binary_stream)

-source = DocumentStream(filename="my_doc.pdf", stream=buf)
+source = DocumentStream(name="my_doc.pdf", stream=buf)

 converter = DocumentConverter()